American upper class: Upper class versus rich

+Power and influence

 Sociologists such as W. Lloyd Warner, William Thompson, and Joseph Hickey recognize prestige differences among members of the upper class.
 Established families, prominent professionals, and politicians may be deemed to have more prestige than some entertainment celebrities; national celebrities, in turn, may have more prestige than members of local elites.
 However, sociologists argue that all members of the upper class have great wealth and influence, and derive most of their income from assets rather than income.

 In 1998, Bob Herbert of The New York Times referred to modern American plutocrats as "The Donor Class", referring to political donations.
 In 2015, the New York Times carried a list of top donors to political campaigns.
-The Christian Science Monitor noted the class's role in GOP presidential politics in 2014.
 Herbert had noted that it was "a tiny group – just one-quarter of 1 percent of the population – and it is not representative of the rest of the nation.
 But its money buys plenty of access."

+In 2025, the The Wall Street Journal reported that "The Ultrarich Are Spending a Fortune to Live in Extreme Privacy," with the wealthy moving in increasingly private spheres, shelling out big money to bypass the indignities of public life.